openforcefield/openforcefield.org/README.md

 Changes should be contributed as pull requests.

-Only the source files in `openforcefield/` should be changed.

-You will primarily want to focus on changing the following Markdown files in `openforcefield/content/`:
+You will primarily want to focus on changing the following Markdown files in `content/`:
 * `_index.md`: main landing page content (some detail is in `themes/kube/layouts/index.html`)
 * `news/`: Add new news posts here as separate Markdown files, using a header like
 ```yaml